ybkuroki/go-webapp-sample/README.md

     - username : ``test``
     - password : ``test``

+## Using Swagger
+In this sample, Swagger is enabled only when executed this application on the development environment.
+Swagger isn't enabled on the another environments in default.

+### Accessing to Swagger
+1. Start this application according to the 'Starting Application Server' section.
+2. Access [http://localhost:8080/swagger/index.html](http://localhost:8080/swagger/index.html) in your browser.

+### Updating the existing Swagger document
+1. Update some comments of some controllers.
+2. Download Swag library.
+(Only first time)
+    ```bash
+    go get github.com/swaggo/swag/cmd/swag
+    ```
+3. Update ``docs/docs.go``.
+    ```bash
+    swag init
+    ```

 ## Build executable file
 Build this source code by the following command.
 ```bash